 Before diving into the technical bits, I recommend reading this article that details the importance of colors in conveying your personality and creating an emotional connection with your audience.
 And if you need help deciding the right colors for your website, this article sheds some light on the human perception of colors and how to find the palette that suits you.

 The first time when you set the color scheme of your website, simply having a set of color pickers is not ideal since it usually means that you have unlimited possibilities and just as many opportunities to go wrong.
 And most of the time, you get frozen by all the decisions you have to make.

 That’s why we built the Style Manager, an intuitive system that lets you choose between various color palettes and customize them with a few clicks.
 The system also offers a wide variety of pre-built color options to fit almost any taste.

 To access the Style Manager, you need to go to your WordPress Dashboard (admin area) → Appearance → Customize → Style Manager → Colors.
 Once you are there, you will find three areas:

 - Palettes – here’s the place where you will find all the pre-built color palettes.
 Just click on one of them, and all the colors on your website will change instantly;

 - Filters – adjust the color properties by using the available filters.
 These filters keep the original color palette and alters the color shades, giving them more saturation or less, depending on your preferences;

 - Customize – these advanced controls allow you to go even further by customizing the Coloration Level, Color Diversity, and Shuffle Colors.
 This section also gives you access to a Dark mode—with a click of a button, you can switch your website to a darker version, and all the colors will adapt instantly with no effort on your part.

-Below is a demo for the Style Manager using Rosa 2, our restaurant WordPress theme.
+Below is a demo for the Style Manager using Patch, our minimalistic WordPress blog theme.
 Have no worries if you are using Julia—the settings are the same.